ESL Debate Topic: Prison Reform

 To ensure a well-organized and productive debate, assigning specific roles to participants is essential.
 The roles may include debaters who present arguments for or against prison reform, timekeepers who monitor speaking time, and a moderator who maintains order and facilitates the flow of discussion.
 Assigning roles helps distribute responsibilities and fosters an inclusive atmosphere during the debate.

-See also ESL Debate Topic: Deepfake Technology
+See also ESL Debate Topic: Biohacking

 ESL In-class Debate